Are you a beekeeper that loses their hive every (or almost every) winter?

 So though winter is a tough time for them, they’ve clearly toughed it out before.
 Not to mention, winter bees are completely different from the bees you see during the spring.
 It is really neat how the hive knows to lay a tougher bee to protect the queen during winter.

 Truly, bees are just fascinating creatures.
 So there are no promises in keeping bees, but they are rewarding creatures.
-And if you do all you can to keep them healthy and warm over winter then realize that you’ve literally done all that you can do.
+And if you do all you can to keep them healthy and warm over winter with wintering bees, then realize that you’ve literally done all that you can do.

 So take a deep breath and eventually, winter will pass.

-Well, that’s all of the tips I have on winterizing your bees.
+Well, that’s all of the tips I have on wintering bees.
 Like I said, bees are their own creatures so we can only do so much to help pull them through the winter months.